DevilCodersInc/devilsmusic/README.md

 - `/resume` to resume the playback.
 - Inline search is also supported.

+- Use pyrogram string u can use @StringGenBot

 -It is inspired from su music project and hamkercat's telegram voice bot.
 Neither su music project , nor pytgcalls are stable